 Even though they are found in trace amounts, micronutrients are essential for human growth, metabolism and physiology, and their deficiencies may lead to a plethora of health issues.
 Although many crops do not naturally contain sufficient nutrients to meet human nutritional needs, plants remain the main dietary source of these vital nutrients (Nieder et al., 2018).
 Biofortification is a technique that increases phytochemical richness and micronutrient content in crops (Behera et al., 2024).
 Understanding the negative health effects of micronutrient deficiencies and the revolutionary potential of biofortification is crucial, especially considering the global problem of micronutrient malnutrition.

 Nearly one-third of the global population suffers from Fe deficiency, which manifests as anaemia with symptoms like pale complexion, dizziness and persistent fatigue.
 Vulnerable populations, including pregnant women, children and newborns, are at an increased risk due to Fe deficiency (Mahadea et al., 2021; Rehman et al., 2021).
 The global problem of “hidden hunger”, which is mostly caused by Fe and Zn deficiencies, has been effectively addressed by biofortification (Behera et al., 2024).
 The nutritional quality of tomatoes, particularly their elemental and carotenoid concentrations, was significantly influenced by Fe-HBED chelate [N,N’-bis(2-hydroxybenzyl)ethylenediamine-N,N’-diacetic acid, a type of chelate used to provide Fe in a form that is more easily absorbed by plants], although with caution regarding over-application (Wala et al., 2022).
 Likewise, cherry tomatoes showed a substantial increase in their Fe content when treated with Fe-HBED chelate (Buturi et al., 2022).
 Cu deficiency is associated with an array of illnesses including neurological disorders, anaemia, cardiovascular problems and Alzheimer’s disease (Bagheri et al., 2022).
 Tomatoes and melons exhibited increased levels of lycopene and vitamin C, and enhanced antioxidant qualities, respectively, when treated with Cu nanoparticles (Cu NPs) (Fortis-Hernández et al., 2022; López-Vargas et al., 2018).
 About two billion people worldwide suffer from Zn deficiency, which can lead to a variety of health issues, from organ failure to DNA damage (Hussain et al., 2022; Kiran et al., 2022).
 A variety of biofortification programmes have been started to increase the zinc content of vegetable crops in recognition of the seriousness of this situation.
-Owing to its naturally high Zn concentration, the lettuce cv.
-Thaís stands out as a good candidate for Zn biofortification in the world of vegetables (Graciano et al., 2020).
-The hydroponically grown lettuce cv.
-Saladela has also demonstrated promise for Zn enrichment (de Lima et al., 2023).
+Owing to its naturally high Zn concentration, the lettuce variety Thai stands out as a good candidate for Zn biofortification in the world of vegetables (Graciano et al., 2020).
+The hydroponically grown lettuce variety Saladela has also demonstrated promise for Zn enrichment (de Lima et al., 2023).
 Recently, microgreens have emerged as a promising superfood in the battle against Zn deficiency.
 Priming pea seeds in ZnSO4 solutions resulted in microgreens with impressive Zn enrichment (Poudel et al., 2023).